 - All meals, snacks, tea and coffee during voyage.

 - Beer, house wine and soft drinks with dinner.

-- Captain’s Farewell reception including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages.
+- Captain’s Welcome and Farewell receptions including four-course dinner, house cocktails, house beer and wine, non-alcoholic beverages.

 - All shore excursions and Zodiac cruises.

 - Educational lectures and guiding services provided by Expedition Team.

 - Complimentary access to onboard expedition doctor and medical clinic (initial consultation).

 - Complimentary use of Muck Boots during the voyage.

 - Comprehensive pre-departure information.